tslocke/hobocookbook/manual/viewhints.markdown

       children :recipes

     end

+## Parent relationships

+Defining a child relationship also defines a parent relationship on the first child.
+If this is not sufficient or correct, you may explicitly define the parent relationship:

+    class RecipeHints < Hobo::ViewHints
+      parent :user
+    end

+To remove the automatic relationship, you can pass nil:

+    parent nil

 {.ruby}

 The a collection of the user's recipes will be added to the main content of `users/show`.